microbiomedata/nmdc_notebooks/README.md

 3. Create a sub-folder for each language that will be demonstrated
     - e.g. one subfolder named `R` and one subfolder named `python`
-4. Instantiate a Jupyter Notebook for each folder coded in its corresponding language
+4. Instantiate a Jupyter Notebook for each folder coded in its corresponding language _or_
+4. Create a .Rmd and convert it to a Jupyter Notebook.
+Several methods for this exist and none are perfect, but [this open source method](https://github.com/mkearney/rmd2jupyter) currently works.

 ## Dependency Management